Nudjed/pragmatica/network.md

 ---
-blog_index: true
+blog_index: false
-layout: ArticleList
+layout: Network
 title: Network & Investments
-description: Pragmatica brings a fresh approach to consulting through investing in our partnerships with clients and sharing in the value we help create.
+description: Our portfolio companies bring a unique perspective on how traditional markets are changing and what bricks and mortar businesses can do to leverage their brand and reach to deliver digital P&L through partnerships with our ecosystem companies.
 ---